iamJRD/ember-epiQA/README.md

-# Epi-QA
+# Epi-QA - Ember JavaScript

-#### By: Jared Beckler | Epicodus | April 1st, 2016
+#### By: Jared Beckler | Epicodus | April 2016

-This is a basic question and answer forum constructed using Ember.js
+This project was designed to get us more familiar with Ember.js apps.
+This is a basic question and answer forum.

 ## Prerequisites